oracle-livelabs/oci/oci-network-firewall/introduction/introduction.md

 ### Workflow

 This Workshop contains six LABs, each with their own dedicated tasks.
 Any LAB relies on constructs deployed in previous LABs so **do not skip** any LAB or task or you will not get the intended result.
+For deploying resources of any kind, OCI asks for an IAM Compartment.
+Every resource deployed in this Workshop will be deployed in the same **LAB** Compartment.
+Make sure you are admin or have suficient privileges to deploy resources in the Compartment you plan to use.

 ## Acknowledgements